Is the $500 paid at one time and upfront?

 Can I stop the $100 recurring billing?

-Because of the ongoing supervision and the need to pay your supervisors, there is a $100 per month payment for the duration of the program, unless you quit or pause, as outlined previously.
+Because of the ongoing supervision and the need to pay your supervisors, there is a $100 per month payment that begins 30 days after you purchase the program and lasts for the duration of the program, unless you quit or pause, as outlined previously.
 If you do stop the program or take a break, you must notify us to let us know you want to stop the recurring billing.
 Anything you have paid is not refundable.

 Are there any refunds?